grantcolley/origin/README.md

 ### Asynchronously process the arguments passed to a view model

+The arguments passed to the view model are handled in the view model by overriding the methods `OnPublishedAsync` and `OnPublishedCompleted`.

+`OnPublishedAsync` runs on a different thread from the UI, giving the view model an opportunity to peform functions such as query query a database etc. in an asynchronous manner.

+`OnPublishedCompleted` returns the results of `OnPublishedAsync` back to the view model on the UI thread, allowing the view model to update properties such as collections etc, which need to be done on a UI thread.

-To process parameters passed to a view model inheriting from `DocumentViewModel`:
+To asynchronously process parameters passed to a view model inheriting from `DocumentViewModel` as an object:
 ```C#
         protected override ProcessAsyncResult OnPublishedAsync(object data)
         {